Atlas975/Notes/SoftwareDesign/Entity_relationship_model.md

 - A [[Relations|relation]] set relates two entity sets

 > ![[Pasted image 20230117173444.png|500|500]]
+> this is known as a binary relationship set

 - Relation sets can also have attributes
 - The [[Graphs|degree]] of a relationship set is the number of entity sets connected to it